Normally, when we construct wellness plans for ourselves we focus on two components:

 To keep yourself motivated, try focusing on simple decluttering or cleaning tasks that have a recognizable endpoint.
 Stepping back to see that you've completed clearing the table or reorganizing a drawer can keep you motivated to get through your whole home.

-Ultimately you may have too much stuff.
+Like most people, you may have too much stuff.
 Reorganizing only gets you so far if there's not enough room for everything.
-The anxiety caused by surrounding clutter is much stronger than the temporary discomfort of letting some objects go.
+The stress caused by surrounding yourself with clutter is much greater than the temporary discomfort of letting some objects go.

 We've all heard that joke about humans being emotionally unstable houseplants, and there's a bit of truth in that.
 Our bodies need sunlight for the vitamins and the health benefits it has on our brains.
 Too much time in the dark can leave us with feelings of depression, including fatigue, weight gain, and sadness².

-So open up the curtains and clean your windows.
-Get outside when you can.
+Get outside when you can for natural sunlight.
 The seasonal affective disorder affects many people, but the symptoms can creep up even in the summertime if you spend too much time indoors and away from the sun.

 The simplest thing to do is turn off your television and silence your phone ringer.
 Many people leave electronics on for "background noise," but a raucous TV show or loud radio can subtly irritate your mind and lower your mood.
 Give yourself some time each day where everything is turned off, especially right before bed.